Discover what you are naturally good at

 Creativity

-What are the Qualities and Strengths of a Great Teacher
+What are the qualities and strengths of a great teacher?

+Empathy also results in a more tailored educational approach.
+Patience, adaptability, and organization all help a teacher succeed in their career.
+Patience can contribute to more positive teacher/student relationships and increased learning outcomes [8].
 It encourages educators to step back, listen to the student, and formulate a plan together instead of getting frustrated.
 Adaptability is a necessity for the modern teacher.
 Each year, new technologies are updated, and the curriculum changes.
+Also, students’ needs and the teaching environment may change, which requires the teacher to adapt.
+Being organized keeps teachers’ stress levels low and increases student engagement and outcomes.

-What are the Weaknesses of a Teacher?
+What are the weaknesses of a teacher?

 As an educator, working on your weaknesses is especially important.
 Your ability to inspire students, communicate, stay organized, and so on all have a tangible impact on your students.
 Therefore, you should have a strong motivation to find your biggest weakness and tackle it head-on.
+Every educator has their own teacher weakness.
+Some may be disorganized, while others struggle to connect with their students.
+Regardless, all of these weak points should be addressed as soon as possible so they do not negatively impact your career and the future generation.

 Potential teacher weaknesses could be:

-1. Lack of experience in handling children.
+1. Lack of experience in working with certain age groups of children.

 2. Poor communication, interpersonal, or public speaking skills.